HeadTwerk/rpc_app_flutter/README.md

 # Rock Paper Scissors – Gesture Powered Flutter App

 This Flutter application lets you play Rock–Paper–Scissors using real-time hand gesture recognition.
 The Android native layer (Kotlin + CameraX + MediaPipe Gesture Recognizer) streams recognized gestures into Flutter via an EventChannel.
-The UI maps those gestures to game choices, computes the outcome, and now persists your lifetime Win/Loss stats locally using `localstore`.
+The UI maps those gestures to game choices, computes the outcome, and now shows your lifetime Win/Loss stats locally using.

 ## Features